Nessvah/Nessvah/README.md

 <h1 align="center">Hi 👋, I'm Sílvia Vanessa!</h1>
-<h3 align="center">I'm a dedicated JavaScript developer hailing from Portugal, Bragança.
-Currently, I'm immersed in the world of full-stack web development using the MERN stack.
+<h3 align="center">I'm a dedicated Junior Cloud Engineer from Bragança, Portugal, currently working at Merkle.
+I specialize in AWS and am actively pursuing certifications as a Linux System Administrator and a Cloud Solutions Architect.
 </h3>

 <img src="banner.png">